Ozzie Albies Player Props: Braves vs. Phillies

 Ozzie Albies At The Plate

+- He has homered in nine games this season (17.3%), leaving the park in 4.7% of his plate appearances.

-- Albies has picked up an RBI in 35.3% of his games this season, with two or more RBI in 19.6% of his games.
-He has also driven in three or more runs in three contests.
+- Albies has picked up an RBI in 34.6% of his games this year, with more than one RBI in 19.2% of his games.
+He has also plated three or more runs in three contests.

-- In 37.3% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (5.9%).
+- He has scored in 36.5% of his games this season, with more than one run scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.